tmenguy/ha-solcast-solar/README.md

 >
 > Retained dampened historical forecasts is a recent change, and may require automation modification to read undampened forecast history instead.
 See [Reading forecast values in an automation](#reading-forecast-values-in-an-automation) and [Changes](#changes) below.

-Per-site and per-half hour dampening is possible only by using the integration action or modifying a dampening configration file.
+Per-site and per-half hour dampening is possible only by using the `solcast_solar.set_dampening` action or modifying a dampening configration file.
 See [Granular dampening](#granular-dampening) below.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png)